Here you will find some of the most common questions we receive about zkSync Era.

 Can I withdraw my funds back to Ethereum?

 Yes, the bridge is two-way.
 You can withdraw your funds back to Ethereum.
-The withdrawal transaction will take up to 1 hour, depending on the usage of the zkSync network.
+The withdrawal transaction will take ~24 hours, depending on the usage of the zkSync Era network.

 Proof sampling on testnet